 Study in the discipline of Information Systems is offered by the School of Information Technologies in the Faculty of Engineering and IT.
-Units of study in this major are available at standard level.
+Units of study in this major are available at standard and advanced level.

 Program structure and content

 The requirements for a major in Information Systems are defined in Table 1.
 Information Systems is the study of people and organisations in order to determine, and deliver solutions to meet, their technological needs.
 Hence Information Systems deals with the following type of issues: strategic planning, system development, system implementation, operational management, end-user needs and education.
 Information Systems study is related to Computer Science but the crucial distinction is that the Information Systems is about the architecture of computer systems and making them work for people, whereas much of Computer Science is about developing and improving the performance of computers.
 The School's research in Information Systems encompasses natural language processing, IT economics, social networking analysis, ontologies design, data mining and knowledge management and open source software.

 - system development